johnnymayer/WordCounter/README.md

-# DayFinder
+# WordCounter

-A simple MVC Web app to determine what day of the week a specific date fell on.
+A simple MVC Web app to determine the frequency of a word in a phrase.

 ## Getting Started